-What Are the Cons of a Construction Loan?
+What are the disadvantages of a construction loan?

 Construction loans offer essential financing for building projects, but they come with significant disadvantages that borrowers must understand before committing.
 Unlike traditional mortgages, construction loans involve higher interest rates, complex disbursement processes, strict timelines, and risks that do not exist with standard home or commercial property financing.